 The pill has been has been associated with some vitamin deficiencies in women, most commonly B6, B12, C and folic acid, which is why some women are encouraged to take vitamin supplements or watch their dietary intake more carefully when taking birth control pills.
 An added bonus is that getting enough of B6 and B12 may help alleviate some side effects of the pill such as nausea and mood swings.
 Again, talking with a health care professional will help you manage vitamin intake without compromising the effectiveness of your birth control.

 If you're still not feeling clear on how vitamins interact with the pill, it's not you; research in this area is inconclusive.
 In a nutshell, some vitamins and the birth control pill seem to interact, however vitamins in small doses should not influence the effectiveness of the pill.
 It's always a good idea to have a conversation with your health care provider and give the clearest possible picture.
-Columbia students can make an appointment (x4-2284) at Primary Care to talk with a health care provider.

 Remember, vitamins are important, but too much of a good thing isn't always better.